lephamtuyen/mysite/_posts/2017-03-26-postalcode-services.md

   - IT
 ---

 In Korea, Daum and Naver are two companies providing services such as map, address and navigation.
-Their services are almost free and you cannot see too much different in quality between those companies.
-Here is a simple example to integrate Daum postal search in your web application
+Their services are almost free and you cannot see too much different in quality between them.
+Here is a simple example to integrate Daum postal code finder in your web application

-Nothing except some lines of code (in javascript)
+Nothing except some lines of code :)) (in javascript)

 ```javascript
 <script src="http://dmaps.daum.net/map_js_init/postcode.v2.js"></script>